 View the above photo record (by Nick Evans) in FrogMAP here.

-Find the Pickersgill’s Reed Frog in the FBIS database (Freshwater Biodiversity Information System) here.
+Find the Long-toed Tree Frog in the FBIS database (Freshwater Biodiversity Information System) here.

 Status and Conservation

-H. pickersgilli has been listed as Rare (Branch 1988) and as Vulnerable (IUCN 2000).
-Its status was raised to Endangered in view of its small area of occupancy (<500 km2), severe fragmentation of its habitat, and evidence of a continuing decline in the area of occupancy, extent and quality of habitat, and number of locations (Harrison et al. 2001; this publication).
+Previously listed as Rare (McLachlan 1978), Restricted (Lambiris 1988) and Vulnerable (IUCN 2000), L. xenodactylus is now classified as Endangered (Harrison et al. 2001; this publication).
+This status was assigned because of the species’ small area of occupancy, severely fragmented distribution, and evidence of continuing decline in the area of occupancy, extent and quality of habitat, and number of locations (Harrison et al. 2001).

 Recommended conservation actions

 Surveys are needed to establish the complete distribution of L. xenodactylus.
 To this end, Armstrong’s (2001) predictions of its potential distribution provide a useful starting point.
 Furthermore, the results of surveys would help to determine the predictive power of the model used.
 Research effort should also be focussed on life history and the identification of limiting factors.
 A Population and Habitat Viability Assessment (PHVA) is recommended.
 Known populations should be monitored and protected from further habitat loss or degradation.